dotansimha/graphql-code-generator/.changeset/mighty-numbers-ring.md

 '@graphql-codegen/core': minor
 ---

-feat(core): ability to skip some specific validation rules with skipDocumentValidation option
+feat(core): ability to skip some specific validation rules with skipDocumentsValidation option